kcelestinomaria/infomark-web-app/README.md

 - **Database**: Uses SQLite3 for data storage, ensuring lightweight and reliable database management.
 - **YAML Files**: Configuration and user preferences are managed using YAML files instead of cookies for improved security and organization.
 - **OpenBB Cloud Hub**: Hosts API connections and ensures robust data integration and management.
+It's like a gateway for APIs, ensuring easy management

 ## Setup and Installation